Configuring garak

 Here, we see a list of the descriptive parameters of the plugin.
 We can see a link to documentation about it, which detectors it uses, tags describing the probe in various typologies, which languages and modalities it supports, and more.

-We can also see a DEFAULT_PARAMS
+We can also see a DEFAULT_PARAMS entry.
+This is a dictionary containing

 configurable parameters for this plugin.
 In this case, there’s a generations